cockroachdb/cockroach-cloud-sdk-go/docs/PrivateEndpointServicesApi.md

 > AwsEndpointConnection SetAwsEndpointConnectionState(ctx, clusterId, endpointId).SetAwsEndpointConnectionStateRequest(setAwsEndpointConnectionStateRequest).Execute()

 Set the AWS Endpoint Connection state

+The "status" in the response does not reflect the latest post-update status, but rather the status before the state is transitioned.

 Can be used by the following roles assigned at the organization or cluster scope:
 - CLUSTER_ADMIN